-Static code analysis in SourceCraft
+Static application security testing in SourceCraft

 Static application security testing (SAST) analyzes source code to identify vulnerabilities, errors, and security standard violations without executing the actual code.